Let’s get started

 We know (and you know) that your talents can not summed up in a single number, so we take a holistic approach to reviewing your application.

 - Send your standardized test scores: ACT (school code 1064), SAT (school code 1412), TOEFL, or IELTS scores.
 A minimum score of 79 is required for the TOEFL and 6.5 for IELTS.
 You can decide to submit more than one set of scores, but for scholarship consideration, SAT or ACT must be submitted.
+All tests must come directly from the testing center or be on the official high school transcript.

-- Ask for a letter of recommendation from a teacher or counselor or have them use our online form
+- Ask for a letter of recommendation from a teacher or counselor or have them use our online form.

 - 500-word personal statement